Mouassine Mosque

-The Mouassine Mosque or al-Muwassin Mosque (جامع المواسين) is a major neighbourhood mosque (a Friday mosque) in Marrakech, Morocco, dating from the 16th century during the Saadian dynasty.
-It shares its name with the Mouassine neighbourhood.
+The Mouassine Mosque or al-Muwassin Mosque (جامع المواسين) is a major mosque in the Mouassine neighbourhood of Marrakesh, Morocco.
+It was built in the 16th century by order of the Saadian sultan Abdallah al-Ghalib.
+It was designed to serve as the Friday mosque of a newly redeveloped neighbourhood and formed the central element of a larger religious-charitable complex that also included a madrasa, a hammam, a library, and the Mouassine Fountain.
+The design of the mosque itself is typical of Moroccan architecture from this period except for its minaret, which is unusually short and simple.

 Name

 The etymology of the name "Mouassine" (or muwāssīn) is uncertain.
 Historian Gaston Deverdun noted that the name was popularly attributed to a Sharifian family which supposedly lived in the district, which also explained why the mosque is also known by the name Jami' al-Ashraf ("Mosque of the Sharifs").
 However, historians have not been able to establish a record of such a family in the area.
 Deverdun notes that another possibility is that the name derives from an Arabic word meaning "knife-makers" or "cutlers", denoting the former presence of craftsmen along the main street of the area when the Jewish community was established there.
 Iñigo Almela likewise cites this as the most plausible etymology, but notes that this is still debatable.